 The camera is considered a tool to conceptualize, contextualize and complete your vision drawings by bridging your “physical vision” (central and peripheral systems, visual perception) and “psychological vision” (metaphorical, symbolic, autobiographical) to achieve your “photographic vision”.
+For me, photographic vision is not a uniform style or stepwise formula but a psychological exploration, an emotional statement and an artistic experimentation of the many realities that we create when making a photograph.
+It is a way of “imprinting” who you are and who you will be in every photograph in your evolution as an artist.
 Notice from the graphic that there is a 2-way arrow.
 This refers to how the shaping of photographic vision can act as a way to see the world differently based on an already transcribed vision.
 Think of it as a template that you work with the next time you are presented with a similar scene that becomes enhanced by new experiences and new approaches that you try in your photography.

 As a means of broadening the scope of the psychology involved in photography, I have created a dynamic and fluid hexagonal model of six core principles that are also applicable to the pursuit of other fine arts as such music, film, and architecture.
+As with all forms of art, it is not just the artist’s psychology that matters but also the viewer’s psychology and the synergy between both to create interaction and impact.
+Each principle is a beginning and an end in the process.
 I have provided an example of this process using one of my latest photos in my “Prelude to Silence” series.

-Prescience (Frame of Vision) - This principle refers to having foresight or the ability to sense and visualize something before it takes place (i.e., before the click of the camera).
-It is at the heart of photographic vision when a photographer stands before a scene and intimately defines the present moment (previsualization) and then allows the process of their vision to be fulfilled to it’s zenith (realized art).
+Prescience (Frame of Vision) – This principle refers to having foresight or the ability to sense and visualize something before it takes place (i.e., before the click of the camera).
+It is at the heart of photographic vision when a photographer stands before a scene and intimately defines the present moment (previsualization or simply visualization) and then allows the process of their vision to be fulfilled to it’s zenith (realized art).
+However, given the framework of the model, this idea of “prescience” can occur anywhere and at any time in the process, including in the digital darkroom after you have captured your photograph.

 Vision for an artist can be a fluid process that is stimulated and shaped by other factors (namely the other core principles) before the photographic art is considered “complete” in the digital darkroom.
 Vision may also be re-imagined as part of a new and true vision (e.g., new post-processing).
 In many ways, photographic vision is like origami where you begin with a piece of paper (essence) and create a swan or anything else from it (substance).
 Although photographic vision is often considered an ambiguous and ethereal notion, personal insight into the psychology involved in your photography requires you to be both meditative and decisive.